-- (a) shall be appointed by the Trustees from among their number and the term of office may commence and end at different times; and - (b) shall be appointed for a maximum term of office of three years from the date of appointment. - 7.2 A retiring Chair who is eligible under Articles 4.3 and 4.9 may be reappointed as long as they remain appointed as a Trustee, provided that they shall not serve for more than two consecutive terms, unless the Trustees consider it would be in the best interests of the Charity for a particular Trustee to continue to serve as Chair, in which case, the retiring Chair may be reappointed for a further term of office not exceeding three years, or the remainder of their term of office as a trustee, whichever is the shorter.
+- (a) shall be appointed by the Trustees from among their number and the term of each office may commence and end at different times; and - (b) shall be appointed for a maximum term of office of two years from the date of appointment.

-8 Application of Income and Property
+- A retiring Chair or Vice-Chair who is eligible under Articles 4.3 and 4.10 may be reappointed as long as they remain appointed as a Trustee, provided that they shall not serve for more than two consecutive terms, unless the Trustees consider it would be in the best interests of the Charity for a particular Trustee to continue to serve as Chair or Vice-Chair, in which case, the retiring Chair or Vice-Chair may be re-appointed for a further term of office not exceeding two years, or the remainder of their term of office as a trustee, whichever is the shorter. - 7.3 The Vice-Chair shall not automatically succeed an outgoing Chair and any Trustee shall be eligible for the position of Chair. - 8 Application of Income and Property - 8.1 The income and property of the Charity shall be applied solely towards the promotion of the Objects, but: - a Trustee is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by them when acting on behalf of the Charity; - (b) a Trustee may benefit from trustee Indemnity Insurance cover purchased at the Charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act; and - the Charity shall indemnify any Trustee or former Trustee against any liability incurred in that capacity, to the extent permitted by sections 232 to 234 of the Companies Act. - 8.2 A Trustee may not receive any benefit or payment unless it is authorised by Article 8.1 or Article 9. - 8.3 Subject to Article 9, none of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend, bonus, or otherwise by way of profit to any Member.
+This does not prevent a Member who is not also a Trustee or Connected Person: - (a) receiving a benefit from the Charity in the capacity of a Beneficiary of the Charity; - (b) being employed by or entering into contracts with the Charity and receiving reasonable and proper remuneration for any goods or services supplied to the Charity; - (c) receiving interest on money lent to the Charity at a reasonable and proper rate which must be not more than the Bank of England base rate; or - (d) receiving rent for premises let by the Member to the Charity, provided that the amount of the rent and the other terms of the lease must be reasonable and proper.

-8.1 The income and property of the Charity shall be applied solely towards the promotion of the Objects, but:
+9 Benefits and payments to Trustees and connected persons

-- (a) a Trustee is entitled to be reimbursed from the property of the Charity or may pay out of such property reasonable expenses properly incurred by them when acting on behalf of the Charity; - (b) a Trustee may benefit from trustee Indemnity Insurance cover purchased at the Charity's expense in accordance with, and subject to the conditions in, section 189 of the Charities Act; and - (c) the Charity may indemnify any Trustee or former Trustee against any liability incurred in that capacity, to the extent permitted by sections 232 to 234 of the Companies Act. - A Trustee may not receive any benefit or payment unless it is authorised by Article 8.1 or Article 9. - 8.3 Subject to Article 9, none of the income or property of the Charity may be paid or transferred directly or indirectly by way of dividend, bonus, or otherwise by way of profit to any Member.
-This does not prevent a Member who is not also a Trustee or Connected Person: - (a) receiving a benefit from the Charity in the capacity of a Beneficiary of the Charity; - (b) being employed by or entering into contracts with the Charity and receiving reasonable and proper remuneration for any goods or services supplied to the Charity; - receiving interest on money lent to the Charity at a reasonable and proper rate which must be not more than the Bank of England base rate: or
+9.1 No Trustee or Connected Person may.

-- (d) receiving rent for premises let by the Member to the Charity, provided that the amount of the rent and the other terms of the lease must be reasonable and proper. - 9 Benefits and payments to Trustees and connected persons - 9.1 No Trustee or Connected Person may: - (a) buy any goods or services from the Charity on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the Charity; - (c) be employed by, or receive any remuneration from, the Charity; or - (d) receive any other Financial Benefit from the Charity, unless the payment is permitted by Article 8.1 and/or Article 9.2, or authorised by the court or the prior written consent of the Commission has been obtained, or the Commission has confirmed in writing that its consent is not needed.
+- (a) buy any goods or services from the Charity on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the Charity; - (c) be employed by, or receive any remuneration from, the Charity; or - (d) receive any other Financial Benefit from the Charity, unless the payment is permitted by Article 8.1 and/or Article 9.2, or authorised by the court or the prior written consent of the Commission has been obtained, or the Commission has confirmed in writing that its consent is not needed.